Thu, November 11, 2021 from 7:30 pm to 9:00 pm

 When the gran-daddy of the wine school starts a class on South African wines, it begins with Nelson Mandela.
-Keith (our founder) was a college student “back in the day” at the break up of apartheid.
-He pours a taste of an amazing wine and walks down down the center of the classroom.
+Keith (our founder) was a college student “back in the day” at the break-up of apartheid.
+He pours a taste of amazing wine and walks down the center of the classroom.
 He shares a few memories of that amazing moment in history: when democracy won the day in South Africa.

 The first wines were amazing.
 Rustic and elusive, they were bottled poetry that even a poor college student at a state school could afford.
 But when the bottles ran dry, South African wineries had to search high and low for more wine to satisfy the American thirst for South African wine.
 When all the fine wine was depleted, then the dregs were sent over.

-If you haven’t been exposed to these wines –or want to learn more about the country– then you owe it to yourself to come and experience of the best kept secrets in the wine world: South African wine.
+If you haven’t been exposed to these wines –or want to learn more about the country– then you owe it to yourself to come and experience the best-kept secrets in the wine world: South African wine.